Bihar electoral list revision: EC eases rules, allows voters to submit forms first, documents later

 The instructions added that the booth-level officers already know about 90% of their voters and that forms should be uploaded for all voters except those who have died or permanently migrated.

-Voter roll review challenged in court
+Voter roll review challenged in SC

 Trinamool Congress MP Mahua Moitra on Saturday filed a petition in the Supreme Court, challenging the Election Commission's revision of electoral rolls in Bihar.